 Stylistic Suck: Tying into the stealth parody thing and that PSY is acting as a wannabe poser in his video, he tries to be stylish in all the wrong places - a playground, on a coach bus, on the toilet, during yoga class, in a train...

-Stuff Blowing Up: Right before the first chorus hits, an explosion inexplicably goes off behind PSY.
+Stuff Blowing Up: Right before the first chorus of "Gangnam Style" hits, an explosion inexplicably goes off behind PSY.

 Unflinching Walk: In the beginning of "Gangnam Style", PSY and two women walk while an excessive amount of wind blows trash and fake snow.
 The women try their best to keep it out of their faces.
 PSY... doesn't.
 Right before the first chorus, an explosion blows away chess players behind PSY... who simply walks up to the screen and introduces 'Gangnam Style' to the viewer.

-Visual Pun: PSY declares himself to be "Wet PSY" (a play off the usual "WEST SIDE" shout in American rap) and that he's "gonna make you wet!"
-For the first one, he gets water poured on himself, for the latter he and two girls are catapulted into a pool.
+Visual Pun: PSY declares himself to be "Wet PSY" (a play on the frequent "WEST SIDE" shout in American rap) and that he's "gonna make you wet!"
+For the first one, he gets water poured on himself; for the second, he and two girls are catapulted into a pool.